tuxwalk/TuxForge/README.md

 The root filesystem must be installed to the Linux/root partition used by the TuxForge kernel before attempting to boot Linux.

-Follow the device-specific root filesystem installation instructions before continuing.
+Follow the root filesystem installation instructions before continuing.

 ### 2. Install the TuxForge kernel